davidgilbertson/react-recollect/README.md

 The ideas described in this section aren't part of the Recollect API, they're simply a guide.

-Two concepts are discussed in this section (neither of them new):
+Two concepts are described in this section (neither of them new):

 - **Selectors** contain logic for retrieving and data from the store.